TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Types/Index.rst

          **Syntax:**

-         “[value]” => “[ comma-separated list of fields which are added]
+         "[value]" => "[ comma-separated list of fields which are added]

          **Notice:** that any transformation configuration used by TCE will NOT work because that configuration is visible for the TCEforms class only during the drawing of fields.
-In other words any configuration in this list of fields will work for display only.”
+In other words any configuration in this list of fields will work for display only."

 .. container:: table-row